 |3.||Swaps||Much like the name and what it suggests, this method which is often used to manage risks related to interest rates is quite similar to Forwarding rate agreements.
 Here, the 2 parties involved in an agreement swap the interest rates.|

 |4.||Futures||Very similar to forwarding contracts, this method of managing interest rate risk involves an intermediary.
 Typically, the default is lessened in this method.
 Additionally, the liquidity risk involved in these agreements is much lesser than those of forwards.|

 It is important for investors to note the above risk management options since risks related to interest rates can greatly affect a company or an investor.
-Evident from the interest rate risk example mentioned above in this article, managing the risk is necessary to prevent the devaluation of any investment security.
+As evident from the interest rate risk example mentioned above in this article, managing the risk is necessary to prevent the devaluation of any investment security.

 Investors who primarily invest in securities like bonds and certificates are mostly affected by interest rate risks since these are interest rate is inversely proportional to the value of a security.

 Equity investors are usually indirectly affected by interest rate risks.
-The value of stocks are not affected by interest rate stocks directly, however, it often impacts the financial condition of companies which can, in turn, affect the share prices.
+The value of stocks is not affected by interest rate stocks directly, however, it often impacts the financial condition of companies which can, in turn, affect the share prices.

 Yes, all the assets of a financial institution are affected since the value of existing securities and the expected cash flow change with interest rate risk.